JohnKaul/-cpp-devel-vim/README.md

 *  Automatic space between keyword and paren addition.
 *  Quick switching between header and impl file.
 *  Intelligent includes additions. _EG: Automatic `#include <string.h>` statement when cursor is on `std::string` statement._
-*  Ability to add "standard" (ment to be overridden for personal,project stds) comment headers.
+*  Ability to add "standard" (to be overridden for personal or project stds) comment headers.
 *  Change and TODO log entry helpers.
 *  (un)comment line toggle. _This feature also works with visual selection as well._